chrisrusselljr/blog/content/posts/make-something.md

 ---

 I often bake desserts for friends and family.
 It’s not a regular occurrence, but it always results in good feelings.
 Who doesn’t love a [chocolate chip cookie](https://www.seriouseats.com/recipes/2013/12/the-food-lab-best-chocolate-chip-cookie-recipe.html)?
 Unfortunately, my budget of high-quality dark chocolate and free time limits this giving, as does the size of my oven and kitchenaid mixer.
-Usually, the best yields are 10-15 quick spark of joy and energy from a single batch.
+Usually, the best yields are 10-15 quick sparks of joy and energy from a single batch.

 Not bad – 15:1 ratio for a few hours of work.
 However, what would happen if I were suddenly thrust into the working life of a professional baker?
 Eight hours a day, toiling away at my creations.
 I don’t think I would quite enjoy that situation as much as my hobby.
 Having the autonomy to decide when and where to commit my time allows me to enjoy the results.

 Enter Rick and Stephanie Jaworski of iFood Media LLC. and their hugely popular [Joyofbaking](https://www.joyofbaking.com/) website.
 Together, they’ve created 400+ video recipe demonstrations and amassed 1.4 million [Youtube followers](https://www.youtube.com/channel/UCFjd060Z3nTHv0UyO8M43mQ).
-All given away at a whim with zero resistance.
+All given away at a whim, with zero resistance.
 The Jaworskis have managed to leverage two unique skill sets into an incredibly successful business.
-I personally have relief on their content to build my skillset.
+I personally have relied on their content to build my skillset.

 It is a terrible fallacy to think the only way to give more is to do more.
 All humans are limited in our capacity to exert effort – so we must innovative ways to multiply our output.